 How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

-It was 4:47 on a Sunday afternoon when Hana Yoo realized she still had eight carousel slides to build for Monday's post.
+It was 4:47 on a Sunday afternoon when Jordan Lee realized she still had eight carousel slides to build for Monday's post.
 The first two were already on her tablet in Procreate.
 Three product mockups were rendering inside a tab she'd left open in Canva.
 The screenshots for slide six were stuck on her phone.
 And she was about to do what she had done every Sunday for the past year — export, re-import, resize, repeat — until the carousel was stitched together at 11pm.

 The visuals were the bottleneck.
 Until she moved them onto a single editable canvas.